Skip to main content

 To be able to compare the drone flights with the components, we need to know the exact location of each component.
 These locations are extracted from the design file.

-Since all design files are different, your support manager will make sure the file is converted into the right format and imported into the platform.
-Just make sure the file contains piles, tables and panels in the right spots.
+In any case, since all design files are different, your support manager will make sure the file is converted into the right format and imported into the platform.
+Just make sure the file contains at least piles, tables and panels in the right spots.

 3️⃣ Set-up your project schedule / targets